starship/starship/docs/config/README.md

 ## Python

 The `python` module shows the currently installed version of Python.

+If `use_pyenv` is set to `true`, it will display the pyenv version name.

-It will also show the current Python virtual environment if one is activated.
+Otherwise, it will display the version number from `python --version` and show the current Python virtual environment if one is activated.

 The module will be shown if any of the following conditions are met:

 - The current directory contains a `.python-version` file